MichaelFernandoKingLuise/Web-Based-Photography-Services/README.md

 A web-based platform for photography services, developed using HTML, CSS, and Bootstrap.
-This platform features multiple pages showcasing services, pricing, and contact information, all designed with a fully responsive layout to ensure an optimal user experience across various devices
+This platform features multiple pages showcasing services, pricing, and contact information, all designed with a fully responsive layout to ensure an optimal user experience across various devices.